bolducke/OOBC/README.md

 ### Conclusion

-As you can see, Odin is very opionated which have his benefits and issues.
+As you can see, Odin is very opionated which have its benefits and issues.
 In the case of Odin, I would argue that he propose interesting solutions to common issues in programming.
 As a very strong to point for me, I'm really happy that someone give enough reflection on the actual syntax/semantics.
 Most of them are coherent.
 It's very neat that procedure inside a function or outside keep the same syntax.

 I truly recommend one to test it and challenge his existing conception about programming.